Body / Trim / Misc

 Vehicle Preparation and Seat Installation

 The Cobra’s OEM driver seat had been equipped with electric controls, but the passenger seat had been a completely manual chair.
-This meant that I needed to run a circuit to the floor under the passenger seat for the new Recaro.
+This meant that I needed to run a power circuit to the floor under the passenger seat for the new Recaro.
 Luckily, the OEM driver seat wiring harness contained two completely independent power feeds – a 30A circuit to power the seat positioning motors and a separate 15A feed for the lumbar air pump.

 The upper half of the composite photo below shows the driver side harness.
 The ring connector and small Molex plug that you see are for the OEM seatbelt warning circuit, which I retained.
 The lower half of the composite shows the passenger side harness, which is much simpler, since it contains no seatbelt warning circuitry.

 Selecting harnesses to perform both road course and highway duties was relatively easy.
-The Schroth Rallye-3 ASM is one of the few aftermarket harnesses available that satisfies NHTSA FMVSS 209, which makes it DOT-legal for use on public roads.
-Further, the Schroth Anti-Submarine (ASM) design provides an extra level of protection without requiring an additional anchor point and strap.
-These harnesses are so good that they are offered as optional equipment in certain European vehicles, such as BMW.
+The Schroth Rallye-3 ASM was one of only a few available aftermarket harnesses that satisfied NHTSA FMVSS 209, which made it DOT-legal for use on public roads.
+Further, the Schroth Anti-Submarine (ASM) design offered an extra level of protection without requiring an additional anchor point and strap.

-The Rallye-3 is an ideal choice for installation in any street-driven vehicle that sees occasional open track use, since it uses the factory seatbelt anchor points and can be installed in conjunction with the OEM belts.
-No, this harness won't pass track tech at most racing venues, but it's fine for flogging the car around the road course in most open track street classes, which is where I satisfy my own need for speed.
+The Rallye-3 harnesses are so good that they are offered as optional equipment for some European vehicles, such as BMW.
+They are an ideal choice for installation in any street-driven vehicle that performs occasional open track or autocross duty, because they use the factory seatbelt anchor points and can be installed in conjunction with the OEM belts.
+The Rallye-3 won't pass track tech at most racing venues, but it's excellent for flogging the Cobra in the open track street classes, which is where I satisfy my personal need for speed.

 Editorial Comment: I personally considered early automotive seatbelts to be outstanding restraint systems.
 The newer ones, not so much.
 So, what happened?
 Stupid people were breeding back then, just as they are today.
 That’s what happened.
 And all those stupid people complained that the old belts were too “confining.”
-(I guess I'm a little slow.
-Wasn’t that the objective in the first place?)
+(I guess I'm a little slow, but wasn’t that the objective in the first place?)
 Nonetheless, auto makers gradually caved in and developed the Gumby restraint systems with which we are now blessed – or cursed, depending on your perspective.
 Personally, I consider this a giant step backwards, but the reasoning presumably was that half-assed restraints that 70% of the motoring public would actually wear were preferable to really good restraints that most wouldn't.

 Nevertheless, while the current crop of Gumby belts simply won't do on the track, I suppose their effectiveness has essentially become a non-issue on the street, since cars now cocoon their occupants with all manner of "passive restraints" whenever fools crash into something (and/or SOMEONE) because they're too busy talking or texting on their personal communication devices to be bothered with actually driving their vehicles.
-This, of course, greatly improves the likelihood that those same morons will live to crash another day, which is completely contrary to the dynamics of "natural selection."
-Not only are stupid people breeding, they're now being preserved so they may continue to breed long after they should have done the rest of us the favor of removing themselves from the gene pool.
+This, of course, greatly improves the likelihood that those same morons will live to crash another day, which is completely contrary to the dynamics of "Natural Selection."
+Not only are stupid people breeding, they're now being preserved so they may continue to breed long after they should have done the rest of us the courtesy of removing themselves from the gene pool.
 Where, oh where, is good old Charlie Darwin when we really need him?
 Dead, of course, but undoubtedly spinning in his grave.

-Speaking of good old Charles, did you know that his paternal grandaddy, Erasmus Darwin, was the individual who introduced the concept that later became known as Ackermann steering geometry?
+Speaking of good old Charles, did you know that his paternal granddaddy, Erasmus Darwin, was the individual who introduced the concept that later became known as Ackermann steering geometry?
 Well he was.
 Grandpa Darwin debuted this steering geometry in his paper of 1758 entitled "Erasmus Darwin's improved design for steering carriages," but the design wasn't patented until 1817 by Rudolph Ackermann, and so is known today as "Ackermann" rather than "Darwin" steering geometry.
 True story.

 Matching Rear Seat Upholstery

-I had Auto Spa, a local shop that has performed interior work for me in our other vehicles, cover the back seat with Recaro leather and custom stitching to match the front chairs.
+I had Auto Spa, a local shop that had performed interior work for me in our other vehicles, cover the back seat with Recaro leather and custom stitching to match the front chairs.
 You can see the finished seat below.

 NOTE: I learned the hard way that Recaro beige leather is a very difficult material to match with respect to both color and grain.
 Initially, I had Auto Spa re-cover the back seat with some leather obtained from a local distributor.
 However, it just didn't match quite right, even though the material in the sample book had appeared to be nearly identical.
 I suppose that serves me right for trying to get away cheap.
-After that initial miscue, I had Auto Spa obtain a couple genuine Recaro hides and recover the seat again.
+After the initial miscue, I had Auto Spa obtain a couple genuine Recaro hides and recover the seat again.
 The Recaro material perfectly matches the front seats.
 Imagine that.

 Seat Wiring Redux